5 Ways to Make the Holidays Less Hectic and More Meaningful

 As I walked into the store I couldn’t miss it.
 Four shiny letters that, on that particular day, stopped me mid-step.

-Hope is what pushes us one step to the other.
+Hope is what pushes us from one step to the other.
 It moves us into tomorrow despite the uncertainties of today.

-Obviously the sales and marketing industry understood the power behind those four letters.
+Obviously, the sales and marketing industry understood the power behind those four letters.
 After all, they had it splashed across much of the holiday décor.

 I understood it, too.
 Yet in that moment, as I stared at those four bright letters, I knew my soul wasn’t feeling the hope of the quickly approaching holiday season.

 That day, the feeling of overwhelm far surpassed all other feelings.
 It was overwhelm that perched front and center.
+I longed for the holidays to be less hectic.

-The overwhelm that comes from long to-do lists and too little time in which to do them.
+Overwhelm comes from long to-do lists and too little time in which to do them.

+Where had I gone wrong?
+When had I let overwhelm replace my hope?
 When did I forget the miracle that took place that dark and lonely night?

-[bctt tweet=”When did I forget the miracle of that long ago Christmas night? #holidayoverwhelm #hectic #Christmas #hope @iBelieve” username=”lori_schumaker”]Something tells me she had set all expectations aside long ago.
+Something tells me she had set all expectations aside long ago.
 How it was “supposed to happen” no longer mattered.
 Her purpose was paramount.
 It was to safely bring Hope into their dark and hurting world.

 More than 2000 years ago, humble and in a manger, our Savior was born.
-Hope was born.And even though the times are different and the world changed, one thing remains.
+Hope was born.
+And even though the times are different and the world changed, one thing remains.

 Christ was born that night to give hope where there is darkness.
 Hope where there is uncertainty.
-Hope to the hurting and to the lost.
+Hope to the hurting and the lost.

 Just as it was Mary’s purpose so long ago, it is still our purpose today.